openlegend/core-rules/core/SRD.md

 **Effect:** When you successfully invoke this boon, you gain information from an object or place within range as follows:

--   **Power Level 5** - You can read vague ideas and impressions to learn what took place near the target within the past hour.
+-   **Power Level 5** - Your target can read vague ideas and impressions to learn what took place near the target within the past hour.

--   **Power Level 6** - You can see a vivid vision, similar to a supernatural recording, of what took place near the target within the last hour.
+-   **Power Level 6** - Your target can see a vivid vision, similar to a supernatural recording, of what took place near the target within the last hour.

--   **Power Level 7** - You can ascertain the most recent owner of the object or the people who have most recently been in the place.
+-   **Power Level 7** - Your target can ascertain the most recent owner of the object or the people who have most recently been in the place.
 This knowledge grants enough information for you to use the Scrying bane to magically locate or view those identified.

--   **Power Level 8** - Choose one: You see a vision of the most recent significant event that took place in close proximity to the target - OR - you ask whether or not a specific event you are aware of is impressed upon the target.
+-   **Power Level 8** - Choose one: Your target sees a vision of the most recent significant event that took place in close proximity to the object or place - OR - your target asks whether or not a specific event you are aware of is impressed upon the object or place.

--   **Power Level 9** - You are able, given sufficient time, to access all memories impressed upon the target.
-You must maintain concentration, with each 10 minutes yielding a new vision from the target's past.
+-   **Power Level 9** - Your target is able, given sufficient time, to access all memories impressed upon the object or place.
+You must maintain concentration, with each 10 minutes yielding a new vision from the object's or place's past.
 The GM determines the order in which the information is revealed.
 At the GM's discretion, concealed or particularly distant memories should require a much longer time to discover.

 ## Regeneration